CST BLOG: Lab Expectations

 Fixation and Permeabilization Conditions for Multiplexing

-If you are multiplexing with antibodies that call for different CST protocols (IF standard vs IF methanol fixation or IF methanol-perm), you may need to prioritize which antibody to use at its optimal conditions.
+If you are multiplexing with antibodies that call for different CST protocols, you may need to prioritize which antibody to use at its optimal conditions.
 Performing a small-scale test run to compare different protocols may be informative before scaling up your experiments.

 Permeabilization: Selecting Detergents or Alcohols

 If a crosslinking fixative is used, the plasma membrane will still be intact, making intracellular targets inaccessible to antibodies.
 Therefore, permeabilization should be performed after crosslinking fixation unless your antibodies recognize extracellular epitopes.
-Our IF Standard Protocol incorporates Triton X-100 permeabilization after fixation with the blocking step (see next section).
+Our IF Standard Protocol incorporates Triton X-100 permeabilization after fixation with the blocking step.
 Triton and other detergents such as NP-40, TWEEN, Saponin, Digitonin, and DOTMAC remove different molecules from cellular membranes and create variable “pore” sizes to allow antibody access.

 PDI (C81H6) Rabbit mAb #3501 and ß-Actin (8H10D10) Mouse mAb #3700 work best with methanol permeabilization.
 Confocal IF analysis of NIH/3T3 cells, permeabilized with 0.3% Triton® X-100 (left) or methanol (right), using #3501 (green) and #3700 (red).
 Blue pseudocolor = DRAQ5® #4084 (fluorescent DNA dye).